AlanGabbianelli/associate-file-extensions/README.md

 ## Purpose
 This script is designed to associate various file extensions with a specified application on macOS.
-By default, it associates the file extensions with Visual Studio Code - Insiders (because that's what I use).
+By default, it associates the file extensions with Visual Studio Code (because that's what I use).

 ## Dependencies
 - [Homebrew](https://github.com/Homebrew/brew)